aleph2c/learning_xslt_with_python/README.md

   principle of least astonishment has been thrown out the window.
 * **The Abysmal Signal-to-Noise Ratio**: Get ready to watch your clean, simple data drown in a sea of syntactic gobbledygook.
-Long, meaningless URLs that are never visited, xmlns attributes that are longer than the data itself, and prefixes on every single tag.
+Long, meaningless URLs that are never visited, xmlns attributes that can be longer than the data itself, and prefixes on every single tag.
 It is verbose, it is tedious, and it is ugly.
 * **The Alien Mindset**: This entire system feels hostile to a pragmatic, Python-centric worldview.
 Where Python values simplicity and readability, XML